Cardinal characteristics and countable Borel equivalence relations: Borel boundedness and the union problem

-Question~\ref{question:unions} is perhaps the most basic open problem in the study of hyperfinite Borel equivalence relations.
+Question~\ref{question:unions} is perhaps the most basic open problem in the study of hyperfinite equivalence relations.
 In this section we give an ``honest attempt" to answer it, and observe how such an attempt leads naturally to the notion of Borel boundedness.

-Thus for each $n,m\in\NN$, let $E_n^m$ be a finite Borel equivalence relation on the standard Borel space $X$, and let $E_n=\bigcup_mE_n^m$ and $E=\bigcup_nE_n$ be increasing unions, so that each $E_n$ is hyperfinite and $E$ is hyper-hyperfinite.
+To begin, suppose that $E=\bigcup_nD_n$ is the union of the increasing sequence of hyperfinite equivalence relations $D_n$, where for each $n$, $D_n=\bigcup_mE_n^m$ is the union of the increasing sequence of finite equivalence relations $E_n^m$.
 This can be pictured as the infinite grid in Figure~\ref{fig:unions}.
 Further assume that $E$ is the orbit equivalence relation arising from the Borel action of the countable group $\Gamma=\set{\gamma_i:i\in\omega}$, with $\gamma_0=\id$.

 As a Borel subset of $X\times X$, $E$ is itself a standard Borel space.
-Define the Borel function $\chi_E:E\rightarrow\omega^\omega$ by
+Define the Borel function $\chi_E\colon E\to\omega^\omega$ by